arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 |           `92`          |          `P603`         |
 |           `93`          |          `P604`         |

-Please, refer to the board pinout section of the user manual to find them on the board.
+Please refer to the board pinout section of the user manual to find them on the board.
 The built-in ([Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/)) library functions can use the UART pins.

 To begin with UART communication, you'll need to configure it first.
 In the `setup()` function, set the baud rate (bits per second) for UART communication: